-Concerning statistics from the 2014 National Child Oral Health Survey over 40% of children aged between 5 and 10 had tooth decay in the baby teeth, and over a third of children aged between 9 and 14 had decay in their permanent teeth.
+Concerning statistics from the 2014 National Child Oral Health Survey revealed over 40% of children aged between 5 and 10 had tooth decay in their baby teeth, and over a third of children aged between 9 and 14 had decay in their permanent teeth.

 In order to help reduce the number of Australian children suffering from preventable dental diseases, Smile Solutions, Australia’s largest dental practice, has developed and sponsers a free preventative dental initiative to educate children on how to care for teeth and gums properly.

 The Smile Solutions Tooth Fairy, who is also a registered dental nurse, presents a 30-minute educational, interactive show along with her friendly puppet Boris the Dragon, to Melbourne kindergartens, schools and early learning centres.
 Together they will educate your class about basic dental care and good nutrition.